 Lashify's hero product is called the Control Kit.
 It's sleek and about the size of a Chanel Wallet on a Chain bag, though much less expensive.
 But like a Chanel bag, having it in my possession has given me a great amount of joy.
 The Kit has every tool and product you need to create a natural, full look.
-It comes in two versions: the precision kit or the micro/macro kit.
-The former comes with a Fuse Control Wand, two Gossamer lash sets (see below), a WhisperLight Flexible Bonding agent, and a sealing clear coat.
-The latter swaps out the clear coat for a waterproof lash extender.
+All kits come with a Fuse Control Wand, two Gossamer lash sets (see below), a WhisperLight Flexible Bonding agent, and a waterproof lash extender.

 As you can see in the makeup-free photo above, my natural lashes are practically invisible without the help of mascara.
 Seriously, though—where are they?

 Ah, there they are.
 But they're not my real lashes—they're Lashify.
 See how realistic they look, though?
 It's almost like I'm one of those people who can just tint her lashes and call it a day (what must that be like…).